-Schools.
 Some communities offer telehealth services in their schools.
-These programs have tools for the school nurse to conduct a video visit with a doctor or nurse practitioner to diagnose and treat issues like
+These programs have tools for the school nurse to have a video visit with a doctor or nurse practitioner to diagnose and treat issues like

 How does a video visit work?

-Stethoscopes: Hospital-based and school-based telehealth programs will have stethoscopes for your doctor to listen to your child's heart and lungs remotely.
+Stethoscopes.
+Hospital-based and school-based telehealth programs will have stethoscopes for your doctor to listen to your child's heart and lungs remotely.
 These types of tools may be available soon for home use as well.

-Otoscope: This tool is used to look inside your child's ears and help diagnose ear infections.
+Otoscope.
+This tool is used to look inside your child's ears and help diagnose ear infections.

-Ultrasound and other imaging: Hospital-based programs can even transmit images such as ultrasound for a pediatric specialist to see remotely.
+Ultrasound and other imaging.
+Hospital-based programs can even transmit images such as ultrasound for a pediatric specialist to see remotely.

 Video visits also make it possible for the doctor to look at your child's activity level, breathing, interaction and general state of health.
 If the doctor thinks the video visit is not giving them enough information to diagnose your child, they may recommend you come into the office or go to urgent care or the emergency room.